Migraine support with Dr Kellie

 - Mar 25

-I have been a migraine sufferer almost all my life.
+I have been a migraine sufferer for almost all my life.
 I can remember doing a trial avoiding histamines as a kid.
-I understand how intrusive they are.
-And if they aren’t laying you out flat, it’s one of those heavy headaches that can make it really hard to get through the day.
+I understand how intrusive migraines can be.
+If they aren’t laying you out flat, they can create heavy headaches that make it hard to get through the day.

-I’ve found that there are a lot of people that have normalized their headaches.
-It’s just what we do—we have to get through the day, and if there are a few days that are miserable, it is what it is.
-Many people don’t even really discuss it with their family doctors, managing with over-the-counter pain management.
+Many people normalize their headaches.
+It’s just what we do—we have to get through the day.
+If there are a few miserable days, it is what it is.
+Many don’t even discuss it with their family doctors, managing with over-the-counter pain relief instead.

-Checking in with a family doctor and possibly a referral to a neurologist is important, especially if your migraines are new or different, so that other underlying conditions can be ruled out.
-From there, one of the first treatment options is to try rescue medications called triptans.
+Checking in with a family doctor is essential.
+A referral to a neurologist may be necessary, especially if your migraines are new or different.
+This helps rule out any underlying conditions.
+One of the first treatment options is to try rescue medications called triptans.
 Triptans, like Imitrex or Ralpax, can work well and feel essential for day-to-day functioning.
-Unfortunately, they are very expensive and won’t address the frequency of the migraines, and all these rescue options can and do cause rebounding.
-For me, while Ralpax worked well at first, over time I started to get a rotten rebound headache 48 hours after every dose.
+Unfortunately, they can be quite expensive and won’t address the frequency of migraines.
+All these rescue options can lead to rebound headaches.
+For me, while Ralpax worked well at first, I started to experience a rebound headache 48 hours after every dose.

 Migraine Prevention

-With more frequent headaches and migraines, it's often better to look at preventative medications and options.
-And this is where Naturopathic Medicine fits into this picture.
-A few years ago, I was referred to an amazing Neurologist.
-She was understanding of Naturopathic medicine and said something that I found valuable.
-She said something to the effect of "It's your job as a Naturopathic Physician to help decrease the things that will push you into a migraine headache, the things that will tip you over your migraine threshold.
-It's my job, as your Neurologist, to help you find the things that will make your migraine threshold more stable, so those triggers can’t push you over as easily."
+With more frequent headaches and migraines, it’s often better to explore preventative medications and options.
+This is where Naturopathic Medicine comes into play.
+A few years ago, I was referred to an amazing neurologist.
+She understood Naturopathic medicine and shared valuable insights.
+She said, "It's your job as a Naturopathic Physician to help decrease the things that will push you into a migraine headache.
+It's my job, as your Neurologist, to help you find the things that will make your migraine threshold more stable."

-So how do we use Naturopathic Medicine for migraines.
-There are lots of avenues to follow, as there can be many triggers for headaches, and it's important to look at the individual’s full picture to decide on a therapeutic course.
-There is often a strong hormonal influence, and so helping the body to support the estrogen/progesterone balance is a strong starting point[4].
-I often use herbal medicine or bioidentical hormone replacement to support progesterone or estrogen balances.
+So, how do we use Naturopathic Medicine for migraines?
+There are many avenues to explore, as numerous triggers can lead to headaches.
+It’s important to look at the individual’s full picture to decide on a therapeutic course.
+There is often a strong hormonal influence, so supporting the estrogen/progesterone balance is a strong starting point.
+I often use herbal medicine or bioidentical hormone replacement to support these balances.

-There is also excellent research to support the use of specific herbs or supplements in headache prevention.
+Research supports the use of specific herbs or supplements in headache prevention.
 Melatonin has been examined in several ways, including head-to-head trials with amitriptyline and valproic acid.
-It has consistently been shown to be effective in reducing the frequency, duration, and intensity of migraines[5].
-I also use a blend of magnesium, CoQ10, butterbur, feverfew, and B2 for migraine prevention, which is well tolerated and can be very effective [6][7][8].
+It has consistently shown effectiveness in reducing the frequency, duration, and intensity of migraines.
+I also use a blend of magnesium, CoQ10, butterbur, feverfew, and B2 for migraine prevention.
+This combination is well tolerated and can be very effective.

 Comments